gadgetron/gadgetron/doc/source/building.md

 ## Building Docker images

-The Gadgetron project uses Docker images for building and distributing the Gadgetron.
+The Gadgetron project also uses Docker images for building and distributing the Gadgetron.
 The [Dockerfile](Dockerfile) at the root of the repo provides multiple build stages for the different types (`dev` or `rt`) and flavors (`cuda` or `nocuda`) of images that you may want to use.
 Use the [build-images.sh](build-images.sh) convenience script to build the images, e.g.:

 ```bash
 ./build-images --type dev --flavor cuda